tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 }
 ```

+ForEach operates on collections the same way as the list, which means you can use it anywhere you can use a child view, such as in stacks, lists, groups, and more.
+When the elements of your data are simple value types — like the strings you’re using here — you can use \.self as key path to the identifier.

+Place a ForEach instance inside a List or other container type to create a dynamic list.

+## If statements

+In SwiftUI blocks, you use if statements to conditionally include views.

 ## Lists

 Lists work with identifiable data.
 You can make your data identifiable in one of two ways:

-* by passing along with your data a key path to a property that uniquely identifies each element, or
+* by passing along with your data a key path to a property that uniquely identifies each element
 * by making your data type conform to the Identifiable protocol.

+Q: Which type do you use to make rows of a List tappable to navigate to another view?
+A: `NavigationLink` - provide the destination view and the content of a row when you declare a NavigationLink.